 achieved in comparison with state-of-the-art

-Li, J. & Tao, D. 2012, 'Sampling Normal Distribution Restricted on Multiple Regions', International Conference on Neural Information Processing, International Conference on Neural Information Processing, Springer-Verlag, Doha, Qatar, pp. 492-500.View/Download from: UTS OPUS
+Li, J & Tao, D 2012, 'Sampling Normal Distribution Restricted on Multiple Regions', International Conference on Neural Information Processing, International Conference on Neural Information Processing, Springer-Verlag, Doha, Qatar, pp. 492-500.View/Download from: UTS OPUS or Publisher's site

 We develop an accept-reject sampler for probability densities that have the similar form of a normal density function, but supported on restricted regions.
 Compared to existing techniques, the proposed method deals with multiple disjoint regions, truncated on one or both sides.
 For the original problem of sampling from one region, the efficiency is enhanced as well.
 We verify the desirable attributes of the proposed algorithm by both theoretical analysis and simulation studies.

-Li, J. & Tao, D. 2011, 'A Probabilistic Model for Discovering High Level Brain Activities from fMRI', Lecture Notes in Computer Science, International Conference on Neural Information Processing, Springer-Verlag, Shanghai, China, pp. 329-336.View/Download from: UTS OPUS
+Li, J & Tao, D 2011, 'A Probabilistic Model for Discovering High Level Brain Activities from fMRI', Lecture Notes in Computer Science, International Conference on Neural Information Processing, Springer-Verlag, Shanghai, China, pp. 329-336.View/Download from: UTS OPUS or Publisher's site

 Functional magnetic resonance imaging (fMRI) has provided an invaluable method of investing real time neuron activities.
 Statistical tools have been developed to recognise the mental state from a batch of fMRI observations over a period.
 However, an interesting question is whether it is possible to estimate the real time mental states at each moment during the fMRI observation.
 In this paper, we address this problem by building a probabilistic model of the brain activity.
 We model the tempo-spatial relations among the hidden high-level mental states and observable low-level neuron activities.
 We verify our model by experiments on practical fMRI data.
 The model also implies interesting clues on the task-responsible regions in the brain.